db0/godot-card-game-framework/README.md

 ## Provided features

 * Tween animations that look good for card movements.
-* Automatic zoom-in on cards when moused over.
+* Automatic focus-in on cards when moused over in-hand.
 * Automatic re-arranging of hand as cards are added or removed.
 * Drag & Drop
 * Option for multiple hands and piles